 With respect to EU law, conflicts may be looming with the general drift of the CFC proposals, particularly with regard to the freedom of establishment.
-The ECJ has decided in the case of Cadbury Schweppes that CFC rules unjustifiably restrict the freedom of establishment, unless the specific objective of a CFC rule is to prevent conduct involving the creation of wholly artificial arrangements which do not reflect economic reality, with a view to escaping the tax normally due on the profits generated by activities carried out in national territory.
+The ECJ has decided in the case of Cadbury Schweppes that CFC rules unjustifiably restrict the freedom of establishment, unless the specific objective of a CFC rule is to prevent conduct involving the creation of wholly artificial arrangements that do not reflect economic reality, with a view to escaping the tax normally due on the profits generated by activities carried out in national territory.
 Thus, the case law of the ECJ has limited the application of CFC rules.
 It is questionable whether the BEPS proposals consider this fact.
-Apart from that, German tax law already provides for strict CFC rules for offshore subsidiaries whose passive income is taxed at a "low rate" of less than 25%.
-However, it is possible that BEPS might result in selective changes of this regime.